Arenui

 Misool – Boo Area

-Boo Windows is the famous dive site in this area.
-It is best known for the “windows” or rounded openings on the end of the largest rock that completely pierce the reef from the surface down to about five meters/fifteen feet.
-Although the two rocks appear separate from the surface they are in fact connected underwater by a magnificent reef draped in soft corals and brimming with fish.
-See photos of the Windows here.
-Boo Ridge is an underwater ridge coming off the eastern point of Boo Island.
-Both sides are covered in huge gorgonian sea fans.
-At these dive sites lookout for turtles, reef sharks, pygmies, nudis, and schooling batfish, fusiliers and snappers.
-Shadow Reef is a submerged seamount south of Boo.
-The fish life here is profuse with napoleon wrasses of all sizes, baby white tip reef sharks sleeping under the table corals, schooling barracuda and batfish and for the lucky ones maybe a manta ray circling the cleaning stations.
-Birthday Cake is a beautiful ridge in the Boo Area.
-Look for pygmy seahorses, flatworms and nudibranch in the deeper section and beautiful soft corals in the shallows, where we even have seen the famous “walking shark” – epaulette shark.
-Eagle Nest is a seamount close to the island of Warakaraket.
-With the right current, we have been lucky to see lots of fish action, including grey reef sharks, giant travellies hunting in clouds of fusiliers and even manta rays.
+Boo Windows is the most famous dive site in this area, known for its “windows”—rounded openings on the largest rock that pierce the reef from the surface down to five meters (15 feet).
+Although the two rocks appear separate from above, they are connected underwater by a stunning reef draped in soft corals and teeming with fish.
+Explore Boo Ridge, an underwater ridge extending from Boo Island’s eastern point, covered in enormous gorgonian sea fans.
+Keep an eye out for turtles, reef sharks, pygmy seahorses, nudibranchs, and schools of batfish, fusiliers, and snappers.
+At Shadow Reef, a submerged seamount south of Boo, the marine life is abundant, with napoleon wrasses, baby white-tip reef sharks, barracudas, and occasionally manta rays.
+Another popular spot is Birthday Cake, a beautiful ridge where divers can find pygmy seahorses, flatworms, nudibranchs, and even the famous “walking shark” (epaulette shark).
+Eagle Nest, a seamount near Warakaraket Island, offers thrilling fish action with grey reef sharks, giant trevallies, and manta rays.

 Misool – Yuliet Area